 A bootloader is used to quickly download a new program into your PIC micro, in a few seconds.

 Once you have it set up, you can quickly update the .hex file in your PIC micro with a single keystroke.

 NOTE: You cannot use this bootloader without first programming the "bootstrap" hex file into the PIC using a hardware chip programmer!
 This programming step only has to be performed once.
-This "boostrap" program talks to the Windows software and allows the chip to reprogram itself.
+This "boostrap" program talks to the Windows software and allows the chip to accept a new program.